Can a quantum state over time resemble a quantum state at a single time?: Main theorem

-Both the condition (I) and the condition (O) follow straightforwardly from the product on commuting pairs axiom.
+\begin{quote} The function $\star \colon \M_n \times \M_n \to \M_n$ satisfies (A), (B), (I), (T) and (O) if and only if either $x \star y=xy$ for all $x,y \in \M_n$, or $x \star y = yx$ for all $x,y \in \M_n$. \end{quote} Here, condition (A) is precisely our associativity condition and (T) is the product when traced axiom.
+Condition (I) is the identity composition, Eq.~\eqref{identity} above, and condition~(O) is that \be x \star y = 0 \text{ when } xy=yx=0,\ xx=x, \text{ and }yy=y, \text{ for } x,y \in \M_n. \ee Both the condition (I) and the condition (O) follow straightforwardly from the product on commuting pairs axiom.
 The one remaining condition, (B), is bilinearity over the complex numbers.
 On the face of it this is slightly stronger than our axiom of convex-bilinearity.
 Nonetheless, Theorems~\ref{maintheorem} and \ref{nonhermitiantheorem} follow from \cite[Theorem~1]{heunenhorsman:matrixmultiplication}, along with the following lemma. \begin{lemma} Let $\H_n$ be the set of $n$-by-$n$ Hermitian matrices, and $\M_n$ the set of all $n$-by-$n$ complex matrices.
 Any convex-bilinear function $\star: \H_n \times \H_n \to \H_n$ satisfying product on commuting pairs, product when traced, and associativity, extends uniquely to a complex bilinear function $\star: \M_n \times \M_n \to \M_n$, which also satisfies product on commuting pairs, product when traced, and associativity. \end{lemma} Theorem~ \ref{nonhermitiantheorem} follows from \cite[Theorem~1]{heunenhorsman:matrixmultiplication}, since if the star product is merely convex-bilinear and satisfies the other requirements, then it follows from the lemma that it must in fact be complex bilinear and still satisfy the other requirements.
 Theorem~\ref{maintheorem} follows since if there were a function on $\H_n \times \H_n$ satisfying the five axioms, then by the lemma it would extend to a function on $\M_n \times \M_n$ that satisfies (A), (B), (I), (T) and (O), hence could only be left or right matrix multiplication: but matrix multiplication does not preserve hermiticity.

 We now provide the proof of lemma ~\ref{reductionlemma}. \begin{proof} We first show that any convex-bilinear function $\star: \H_n \times \H_n \to \H_n$ satisfying the other axioms is in fact bilinear over the reals.
 It follows from the product on commuting pairs axiom that $x \star 0 = 0 \star x = 0$ where $0$ here denotes the $n$-by-$n$ matrix all of whose components are 0 .
 By considering convex combinations of the form $x = r x'+(1-r) 0$ (for $0\leq r\leq 1$), or $x = (1/r) x' + (1-1/r) 0$ (for $r\geq 1$), it is then easy to show that $(r x ) \star y = r (x \star y)$ for any $r \geq 0$.
 Recall that a \emph{conic combination} of $x_i \in \H_n$ is $\sum_i r_i x_i$ for nonnegative real weights $r_i$.
 Writing $r = \sum_i r_i$ yields $(\sum_i r_i x_i) \star y = r ((1/r \sum_i r_i x_i ) \star y) = \sum_i r_i (x_i \star y)$, where the last equality follows from convex bilinearity.
 Hence the function $\star$ is linear over conic combinations.
 Finally, consider a linear combination $x=\sum_{i \in I} s_i x_i$ with $s_i \in \mathbb{R}$.
 Chop the index set $I$ into $I_- = \{ i \in I \mid s_i < 0\}$ and $I_+ = \{ i \in I \mid s_i \geq 0 \}$.
 Then $x + \sum_{i \in I_-} |s_i|x_i = \sum_{i \in I_+} s_i x_i$, where each side of this equation is a conic combination of elements of $\H_n$.
 Taking the star product with $y$ yields $(x + \sum_{i \in I_-} |s_i|x_i ) \star y = (\sum_{i \in I_+} s_i x_i) \star y$, which after using conic linearity and rearranging gives $x\star y = \sum_i s_i (x_i \star y)$.
 Similar reasoning applied to the second argument yields bilinearity over the reals, as claimed.